 The rear door speakers, however, are not optimally placed.
 A much better location is the rear backlight shelf that can easily accommodate two speakers.

-High end audio systems routinely feature separate tweeters for high frequencies, and two small tweeters can be retrofit into the XJ6 doors.
-Finally, a separate subwoofer self-enclosed speaker box can be placed in the trunk.
+High end audio systems routinely feature separate tweeters for high frequencies, and two small tweeters can be retrofitted into the XJ6 doors.
+Finally, a separate self-contained amplified subwoofer can be placed in the trunk.
 The subwoofer produces very low frequency sound and the location doesn’t have to be centered in the cabin.

 As noted in the console makeover discussion, a retractable 7″ screen can fit if a push button shifter is installed, and the single DIN space works well with a head unit like the Pioneer AVH-3300NEX receiver.